Safe sex: History

-In 1997, specialists in this matter promoted the use of condoms as the most accessible safe sex method (besides abstinence) and they called for TV commercials featuring condoms.
-During the same year, the Catholic Church in the United States issued their own safer sex guidelines on which condoms were listed, though two years later the Vatican urged chastity and heterosexual marriage, attacking the American Catholic bishops' guidelines.
+In 1997, specialists in this matter promoted the use of condoms as the most accessible safe sex method (besides abstinence), and they called for TV commercials featuring condoms.
+During the same year, the Catholic Church in the United States issued its own safer sex guidelines on which condoms were listed.
+Two years later, the Vatican urged chastity and heterosexual marriage, attacking the American Catholic bishops' guidelines.

 A 2006 survey found that the most common definitions of safe sex are condom use (68% of the interviewed subjects), abstinence (31.1% of the interviewed subjects), monogamy (28.4% of the interviewed subjects), and safe partner (18.7% of the interviewed subjects).

 The term safer sex in Canada and the United States has gained greater use by health workers, reflecting that risk of transmission of sexually transmitted infections in various sexual activities is a continuum.
-Safer sex is thought to make it more obvious to individuals that any type of sexual activity carries a certain degree of risk.
+Safer sex is thought to make it more obvious to individuals that any sexual activity carries a certain degree of risk.
 The term safe sex is still in common use in the United Kingdom, Australia and New Zealand.

 The term safe love has also been used, notably by the French Sidaction in the promotion of men's underpants incorporating a condom pocket and including the red ribbon symbol in the design, which were sold to support the charity.

 Practices

-A range of safe-sex practices are commonly recommended by Sexual Health Educators and Public Health Agencies.
+Sexual Health Educators and Public Health Agencies recommend a range of safe-sex practices.
 Many of these practices can reduce (but not eliminate) risk of transmitting or acquiring STIs.